I. How should we respond to the cultural crisis of truth? (The epistemological issue)

 III.
 How should we relate to the culture around us?
 (The contextualization issue)

 - For the common good.
 It is not enough that the church should counter the values of the dominant culture.
-We must be a counter–culture for the common good.
+We must be a counter-culture for the common good.
 We want to be radically distinct from the culture around us and yet, out of that distinct identity, we should sacrificially serve neighbors and even enemies, working for the flourishing of people, both here and now, and in eternity.
-We therefore do not see our corporate worship services as the primary connecting point with those outside.
+We, therefore, do not see our corporate worship services as the primary connecting point with that outside.
 Rather, we expect to meet our neighbors as we work for their peace, security, and well–being, loving them in word and deed.
 If we do this we will be “salt” and “light” in the world (sustaining and improving living conditions, showing the world the glory of God by our patterns of living; Matt 5:13–16).
 As the Jewish exiles were called to love and work for the shalom of Babylon (Jer 29:7), Christians too are God’s people “in exile” (1 Peter 1:1; James 1:1).
 The citizens of God’s city should be the best possible citizens of their earthly city (Jer 29:4–7).
-We are neither overly optimistic nor pessimistic about our cultural influence, for we know that, as we walk in the steps of the One who laid down his life for his opponents, we will receive persecution even while having social impact (1 Peter 2:12).
+We are neither overly optimistic nor pessimistic about our cultural influence, for we know that, as we walk in the steps of the One who laid down his life for his opponents, we will receive persecution even while having a social impact (1 Peter 2:12).

 - How this relationship to culture shapes us.

 - We believe that every expression of Christianity is necessarily and rightly contextualized, to some degree, to particular human culture; there is no such thing as a universal a–historical expression of Christianity.
 But we never want to be so affected by our culture that we compromise gospel truths.
 How then do we keep our balance?